 Who are the trip leaders?

-Your illustrious trip leaders are Sydney Moyer, Blake Boles, and possibly a trip assistant.
+Your illustrious trip leaders are Sydney Moyer and Blake Boles, plus trip assistant Vick Barman.
 Learn more about us on the Leaders page.

 How will flights be organized?

 International flights to Berlin will be organized by our long-time group travel specialist, Karen Chieppa of Global Vision Travel, who has secured a group contract for us that departs New York (JFK) 5:30pm on Sep 28, returning Oct 28, for approximately $1200.
 Participants are responsible for the cost of this international airfare as well as domestic airfare to JFK.
 For those coming from the west coast, an overnight near JFK (accompanied/facilitated by UA staff) may be required for scheduling reasons.

 Flying with the group is wonderful part of the adventure, and a required part of this trip (unless you already live in Europe).
 If you’d like to stay longer in Europe after the trip, Karen Chieppa may be able to secure you a return deviation.

 Can I just hang around the hostel all day?

 While we’re serious about offering our teenage participants freedom to make their own choices, we’re also serious about nurturing a culture of exploration and adventure.
 Translation: This is a trip for doers!
 If you’re just going to hang out at the hostel all the time, this is not the trip for you.
 Occasional rest days and down time are fine and necessary—but please only apply if you’re motivated to explore Berlin, push your comfort zone, and take full advantage of this awesome opportunity.

 JH Wannsee is part of a youth hostel network designed for student groups.
 This means you’ll share the common areas and dining hall with multi-aged school groups from Germany and other countries.
 Many of these students will speak some English (and are excited to practice)—a great opportunity to meet and chat with young people outside our group.